gianlucatruda/quantified-sleep/README.md

 * Few observations and many features, resulting in overparameterised models.
 * Systems composed of dynamic feedback loops that exacerbate human biases.

-This project addressed these problems through two main contributions:

-1. An end-to-end QS pipeline for observational studies.
+This project directly addresses these challenges with an end-to-end QS pipeline for observational studies.
+It combines techniques from statistics and machine learning to produce robust descriptive models.
-2. A wide-ranging exploration of complementary techniques for overcoming each of the challenges of n-of-1 QS projects.

 ![overview diagram](img/QuantifiedSleepOverview.svg)

+Sleep quality is one of the most challenging modelling targets in QS research, due to high noise and a high number of weakly-contributing factors, meaning that approaches from this project should generalise to most other n-of-1 QS projects.

 ### Data wrangling

-In `01_wrangling.ipynb`, techniques are presented for combining heterogeneous data sources and engineering day-level features from different data types and frequencies, including manually-tracked event logs and automatically-sampled weather and geo-spatial data.
+In `01_wrangling.ipynb`, techniques are presented for combining and engineering features for the different classes of data types, sample frequencies, and schema.
+This includes manually-tracked event logs and automatically-sampled weather and geo-spatial data.

 ![](img/data_transformations.svg)